Find a Qualified Attorney Near You

 - Related resources

 Remember, immigration enforcement is a combined effort by state and federal authorities.
 While this has been a controversial proposition, it remains a part of immigration enforcement.
-If you or someone you love is facing deportation action, be sure to speak with an attorney as soon as possible.
+If you or someone you love is facing deportation action, contact an immigration attorney as soon as possible.

 Law Enforcement and Immigration in New Mexico

 If an arrestee is unable to prove legal residence, state police officers must report them to federal immigration authorities.
-As part of the Immigration and Customs Enforcement (ICE) ACCESS Program, officers in the New Mexico Department of Corrections cooperate directly with federal authorities in the enforcement of immigration law.
+As part of the U.S. Immigration and Customs Enforcement (ICE) ACCESS Program, officers in the New Mexico Department of Corrections cooperate directly with federal authorities to enforce immigration law.

 Employment Checks